nickpegg/playground_js_static_site/README.md

 Oh no, React.
 But it's a basic thing that loads posts from a JSON blob and renders them.
 Neato!

 If you build it and have Vagrant running and all that shit, you can cruise on over to http://192.168.33.10/ to view the results.

+URL handling isn't done yet, but it at least displays all the posts!